sudo-owen/chomp/README.md

 Handles executing moves to advance battle state.
 Stores global state / data available to all players.

-### CommitManager.sol
-Main entry point for managing moves.
-Allows users to commit/reveal moves for battles.
-Stores commitment history.

-### IMoveSet.sol
-Interface for a Move, an available choice for a Mon.

-### IEffect.sol
-Interface for an Effect, which can mutate game state and manage its own state.
-Moves and Effects can attach new Effects to a game state.

 ## Game Flow
 General flow of battle:
 - p0 commits hash of a Move
 - p1 reveals their choice
 - p0 reveals their preimage
 - execute to advance game state

-During a player's turn, they can choose either a Move on their active Mon, or switch to a new Mon.